Modal Verbs Can and Could

 Talking about Possibility

-If you want to talk about something that is possible in the present or the future, you can use can and if you want to talk about possibilities in the past you can use could.
+'Can' is commonly used to talk about something that is possible in the present or future, while 'could' is commonly used to talk about possibilities in the past.

 Could: Hypothetical or Real?